nitin649/Language_Translation_with_Attention/README.md

 3. I have used LSTM for this task.

 ### The Encoder Block
-   The encoder part is an LSTM cell.
-It is fed in the input-sequence over time and it tries to encapsulate all its information and store it in its final internal states hₜ (hidden state) and cₜ (cell state).
+   The encoder part is an GRU cell.
+It is fed in the input-sequence over time and it tries to encapsulate all its information and store it in its final internal states hₜ (hidden state) .
 The internal states are then passed onto the decoder part, which it will use to try to produce the target-sequence.
 This is the ‘context vector’ which we were earlier referring to.The outputs at each time-step of the encoder part are all discarded.

 ### The Decoder Block
-   The decoder block is also an LSTM cell.
-The main thing to note here is that the initial states (h₀, c₀) of the decoder are set to the final states
+   The decoder block is also an GRU cell.
+The main thing to note here is that the initial states (h₀) of the decoder are set to the final states
-   (hₜ, cₜ) of the encoder.These act as the ‘context’ vector and help the decoder produce the desired target-sequence.Now the way decoder works, is, that its output at any time-step t is supposed to be the tᵗʰ word in the target-sequence/Y_true.
+   (hₜ) of the encoder.These act as the ‘context’ vector and help the decoder produce the desired target-sequence.Now the way decoder works, is, that its output at any time-step t is supposed to be the tᵗʰ word in the target-sequence/Y_true.